nelenivy/topo_metrics/README.md

   Similar distributed experiment scripts targeting the gender prediction dataset.

 ## Results
-Processed experiment outputs in CSV format are organized within the **csv_results/** directory, structured to facilitate downstream analysis.
+ - Processed experiment outputs in CSV format are organized within the **csv_results/** directory, structured to facilitate downstream analysis.

+- **sample_frac_results_all.ipynb**
+  Notebook for aggregation and analysis of experimental results in the financial analytics context, enabling comprehensive metric comparison.